From Stone to 3D: A Brief History and Evolution of Puzzles

 1.1.
 What is a Puzzle?

-While the term “puzzle” can encompass a wide range of games and challenges, when we talk about physical puzzles (or “jigsaw puzzles” in English), we are referring to images cut into several pieces that need to be reassembled to form the original illustration.
-Before the existence of cutting machines, artisans carved or carved pieces by hand, transforming pieces of wood (or even stone in very ancient times) into entertainment for the elite.
+While the term "puzzle" can encompass a wide variety of games and challenges, when we talk about physical puzzles (or "jigsaw puzzles" in English), we refer to images cut into several pieces that need to be reassembled to form the original illustration.
+Before the existence of cutting machines, artisans carved or carved pieces by hand, transforming pieces of wood (or even stone in ancient times) into entertainment for the elite.

 Main features of a traditional puzzle: